Senpai-Sama7/Houston-Oil-Airs/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to a positive environment for our community include:

-* Demonstrating empathy and kindness toward other people
+* Demonstrationnstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience